jvollme/bin_polisher/README.md

 example usage: ```bin_polisher.py -if <bin1.fasta.gz> -ic <bin1_sample1.coverage> [<bin1_sample2.coverage> ...]```

 This tool was originally created for lab-internal use and not with user friendliness or adaptiveness in mind.
-It is published here, to enable reproducability of any of our research projects that may have been using this script [(e.g. Vollmers et al, 2017)][].
+It is published here, to enable reproducability of any of our research projects that may have been using this script (e.g. [Vollmers et al, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5372823/)).

 More flexible versions may be uploaded whenever I have time for it.
 For any problems or questions about the usage, please create an Issue on this repository.

-[(e.g. Vollmers et al, 2017)][https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5372823/]